The law firm Thrings has a strong team of private client and agricultural law specialists at its office in Romsey.

 The series is run in association with and in support of the Countryside Education Trust, which welcomes hundreds of visitors each year at its education centre near Beaulieu, so the first article was a conversation with its chief executive, Jane Cooper, about the Trust and its work.

-Other articles include a piece here on local salami producer Parsonage Farm, whose owners John and Sarah Mills moved into charcuterie production following a grant from a fund headed by the Prince of Wales, and a forthcoming interview on former Formula One champion Jody Scheckter, who now produces buffalo mozzarella and ice cream from Laverstoke Park Farm.
+Other articles include a piece here on local salami producer Parsonage Farm, whose owners John and Sarah Mills moved into charcuterie production following a grant from a fund headed by the Prince of Wales, an interview with former Formula One champion Jody Scheckter, who now produces buffalo mozzarella and ice cream from Laverstoke Park Farm.and a piece on gin producer Gorilla Spirits.